idaholab/TMAP8/doc/content/verification_and_validation/ver-1fc.md

 !media figures/ver-1fc_comparison_temperature_steady_state.png
     style=width:60%;margin-bottom:2%
     id=ver-1fc_comparison_temperature_steady_state
-    caption=Comparison of temperature profiles from the analytical solution and TMAP8 in composite structure at steady state ($t=10,000$ s).
+    caption=Comparison of temperature profiles from the analytical solution and TMAP8 in composite structure at steady state ($t = 10000$ s).

 ## Transient solution

 For the transient case, TMAP8 predictions are compared against ABAQUS predictions [!cite](ambrosek2008verification).
 This is therefore a benchmarking case.

 The transient solution was compared at a constant time and at constant distance.
-The constant time comparison between ABAQUS and TMAP8 was made at time t = 150 s.
+The constant time comparison between ABAQUS and TMAP8 was made at time $t = 150$ s.
 The constant time values are shown in [ver-1fc_comparison_temperature_transient_t150], and the comparison is satisfactory.

 !media figures/ver-1fc_comparison_temperature_transient_t150.png
     style=width:60%;margin-bottom:2%
     id=ver-1fc_comparison_temperature_transient_t150
-    caption=Comparison of temperature distribution from TMAP8, TMAP7, and ABAQUS in composite structure at t = 150 s.
+    caption=Comparison of temperature distribution from TMAP8, TMAP7, and ABAQUS in composite structure at $t = 150$ s.

-The constant distance values were compared at x = 0.09 m, at 5 second intervals from time t = 0 s to t = 150 s.
+The constant distance values were compared at $x = 0.09$ m, at 5 second intervals from time
+$t = 0$ s to $t = 150$ s.
 These results can be seen in [ver-1fc_comparison_temperature_transient_x0.09], and the comparison is satisfactory.

 !media figures/ver-1fc_comparison_temperature_transient_x0.09.png
     style=width:60%;margin-bottom:2%
-    id=ver-1fc_comparison_temperature_transient__x0.09
+    id=ver-1fc_comparison_temperature_transient_x0.09
-    caption=Comparison of temperature distribution from TMAP8, TMAP7, and ABAQUS in composite structure at x = 0.09 m.
+    caption=Comparison of temperature distribution from TMAP8, TMAP7, and ABAQUS in composite structure at $x = 0.09$ m.

 !bibtex bibliography